collinskrotich/week2IP/README.md

 2. Enter birthday date as prompted.

 ## BDD
+- The application gives a description of what it does.
-1. The application should check whether the date and month entered is valid. if either of them is invalid,  the user should be alerted and asked to enter a valid one.
+- The application should check whether the date and month entered is valid. if either of them is invalid,  the user should be alerted and asked to enter a valid one.

-2. The application should output to the user their Akan name depending on their gender.
+- The application should output to the user their Akan name depending on their gender.

 ## Technologies used
-HTML, CSS, Javascript
+HTML, CSS, Javascript, Bootstrap

 ## Contact information
 Email: collinsrotich001@gmail.com